nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes a student from an event.

+{% include important.html content="
+You will not be able to undo the deletion." %}

 - The STUDENT_INDEX input refers to the index of the student in the student list.
 - The EVENT_INDEX input refers to the index of the event within its own list (tutorial list/lab list/consultation list).
 - The index inputs are 1-based and it is the index of the student in the event card.